-4 From the main menu, launch the 'Connect two local networks' wizard.
-Follow the wizard's instructions and enter the required information.

-- ► Chapter 6: Providing dial- in access - 5 Configure Dial-Up Networking access on the dial-in PC as described.
-Next, test the connection (see box 'Ping - quick testing for TCP/IP connections' →page 53).
+- 4 From the main menu, launch the 'Connect two local networks' wizard.
+Follow the wizard's instructions and enter the required information. - (5) Configure Dial-Up Networking access on the dial-in PC as described.
+Next, test the connection (see box "Ping quick testing for TCP/IP connections" on page 53).